 What network port is used for the measuring?

 Network Speed Tester uses a TCP connection over port 4138 to measure the performance.
-If you measure via firewall/NAT, make sure this port is passed through.
+If you measure via firewall/NAT, make sure this port gets passed through.

 The server doesn’t show up even though it is running